The Product Regulation and Liability Review: Portugal

-Pursuant to Article 6 of the Sale of Consumer Goods Law, if the consumer directly demands that the manufacturer of a defective product repairs or replaces it, and provided that such demand is not impossible or disproportionate taking into account the value the product would have if there were no lack of conformity; the significance of the lack of conformity; and whether the alternative remedy could be completed without significant inconvenience to the consumer, the manufacturer may oppose the consumer's claim based on any of the following grounds:
+Pursuant to Article 40 of the Sale of Consumer Goods Law, if the consumer directly demands that the manufacturer of a defective product, piece of digital content or service repairs or replaces it – and provided that the demand is not impossible or disproportionate taking into account the value the product, digital content or service would have if there were no lack of conformity; the significance of the lack of conformity; and whether the alternative remedy could be completed without significant inconvenience to the consumer – the manufacturer may oppose the consumer's claim based on any of the following grounds:

-- that the defect results solely from the seller's statements about the product and its use;
+- the non-conformity results solely from the seller's statements about the product, digital content or service, and its use or misuse;

-- that the product was not put into circulation by it;
+- the product, digital content or service was not put into circulation by it;

-- that, under the circumstances, it can be assumed that the product was not defective at the moment it was put into circulation;
+- under the circumstances, it can be assumed that the product, digital content or service did not lack conformity at the moment it was put into circulation;

-- that the product was neither manufactured by it for sale or any form of distribution with the purpose of earning profit, nor manufactured or distributed by it in the course of its business; and
+- the product, digital content or service was neither manufactured by it for sale or any form of distribution with the purpose of earning profit nor manufactured or distributed by it in the course of its business; or

-- more than 10 years have lapsed since the product was put into circulation.
+- more than 10 years have elapsed since the product, digital content or service was put into circulation.

 iv Personal jurisdiction